SiverDX/SomeAPI/README.md

 ### Other
 ...

+# Helm
+...

+# Jenkins
+## Run Locally
+Start the jenkins with a persistent storage and the latest image

+(persistent storage = directory on your local machine; without this the configuration will be lost once the container is stopped)

+`docker run -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 jenkins/jenkins:lts`

+(`lts` means long term support)

+## Run in Kubernetes
+**Required**: You need to have helm installed in your Kubernetes Cluster

+`helm install jenkins stable/jenkins`

+Set the Jenkins URL in 'Manage Jenkins' -> 'Configure System'

+Check `kubectl get pods` to get the ip - though it would be better to have a `Service` at this point

+## Configuration
+Install plugins in 'Manage Jenkins' -> 'Manage Plugins '-> 'Available'

+### User Management
+Install this plugin: `Matrix Authorization Strategy`

+Manage 'Jenkins' -> 'Configure Global Security' -> In 'Security Realm' activate:
+* Jenkins' own user database
+* Allow users to sign up
+* Matrix-based security

+Create new users with 'Add user or group...' and set permissions

+After that the users have to be created in the login page with 'create an account'

+### Maven
+In 'Manage Jenkins' -> 'Global Tool Configuration' search for 'Maven'

+There you will have to add a Maven installation via 'Add Maven'

+### Create a new Job
+'New Item' -> 'Freestyle project'

+### Git Repository Authorization
+execute `ssh-keygen` and copy the content of `id_rsa.pub`

+For GitHub you will have to place this in your Profile under 'SSH and GPG Keys'

+In Jenkins you set the private: 'New Item' -> 'Source Code Management' -> check 'Git'

+After that add via 'Add' -> 'SSH Username with private key' the content of `id_rsa`

 # Kubernetes
 Connect to a pod, creating an interactive shell:

 `kubectl exec -n <namespace> -it <pod> -- /bin/bash`

+# Interact with the application
+### Important
+If you have problems reaching your application think about the root context - it could be set to the name of the .war file

+You can change the name of the .war file by using `<finalName/>` in the spring-boot plugin